-Another approach is to make an apron from paving brick.
-It's attractive, you can do it yourself, and you can easily reset the pavers if the soil settles again.
+Another approach to fixing a sunken driveway is to make an apron from paving brick.
+It’s attractive, you can do it yourself, and you can easily reset the pavers if the soil settles again.
 Follow these steps:

 - Snap a chalk line parallel to the garage door.
 Make sure it’s out far enough to include all the settled asphalt.
 Lay out a row of your paving bricks, starting against the garage floor slab to position the chalk line at a full brick.

-- Rent a gas cutoff saw with an asphalt-cutting blade and cut through the asphalt (it's usually 2 to 3 in. thick) along the chalk line.
+- Cut through the asphalt (it’s usually 2 to 3 in. thick) along the chalk line.
 Be sure to wear hearing and eye protection.

 - Remove the asphalt and dig a 12-in.-deep trench.
 Angle the wall of the trench slightly under the remaining asphalt.
 Rent a plate compactor and run it along the trench at least four times to compact the soil.
 Line the sides and bottom of the trench with landscape fabric.
 It’s available from landscape suppliers.